Hanasaari Power Plant: History

 The Hanasaari A power plant was built in 1960–1967.
 The Hanasaari B power plant, built next to Hanasaari A, was commissioned in 1974.
 Hanasaari A was decommissioned in 2000 and dismantled in 2008.
 The coal store to be moved to the silos to be built next to the Hanasaari B as the southern part of the site will be restored for residential use.
 The residential area, named 'Tropaion', is designed by the Finnish architect bureau ALA.
 There is an experimental documentary Hanasaari A by Hannes Vartiainen and Pekka Veikkolainen.

 Description

-Hanasaari B is a coal-fired cogeneration plant producing electricity and heat.
-The output capacity of the plant is 220 MW of electricity and 420 MWt of district heating.
-It is equipped with two furnaces.
+Hanasaari B, a coal-fired cogeneration plant, produced electricity and heat with an output capacity of 220 MW of electricity and 420 MWt of district heating.
+The plant operated with two furnaces.